 Collection development decisions are based on the merit of the work as it relates to the Libraries' mission and ability to meet the needs and interests of the community; decisions are not made on the basis of any anticipated approval or disapproval of the material.
+A work will not be excluded from the collection solely because it represents a particular aspect of life, because of frankness of expression, because it is controversial, or because of the ideas it contains.
 The inclusion of an item in the collections in no way represents an endorsement of its contents.